Some of the most commonly asked questions by people new to the Zen Center of Pittsburgh.

 Newcomers are encouraged to come to an orientation before joining any of the scheduled events, retreats or classes.
 Please check our schedule before paying a visit.

-New: The third Wednesday evening of each month from 7:00 -8:30 PM a more in-depth orientation is scheduled to include Zazen, Zendo forms as well as key aspects of Zen practice with plenty of time for Q&A.
+On the third Wednesday evening of each month from 7:00 -8:30 PM a more in-depth orientation is scheduled to include Zazen, Zendo forms as well as key aspects of Soto Zen practice with plenty of time for Q&A.

-In either case please plan on arriving 15 minutes early.
-Contact ZCP via email with your interest in attending.
+In either case please plan on arriving 10 minutes early.
+Sign up here on the ZCP Events page

 Orientation is open to everyone and can be attended as many times as one wishes.